wtttc/ApkSizeCheck/README.md

-# ApkSizeCompare
+# ApkSizeCheck
-Simple py script to check the change of apk size.
+Simple py script to check the change of apk size & check images can be optimize to shrink apk.

 -----
+# apkcompare
 ## Useage
 1. Download it
-2. Modify apkcompare/apk_tree.
+2. Modify apksizecheck/apk_tree.
 You can unzip the apk to specify the file.
 Formatting is encouraged.
 Weibo apk for example.

     ```